-The costs of supplies in agriculture is rising.
+The costs of supplies in agriculture are rising.
 Tractors, while a necessary expense, is being outfitted with the most updated technology.
 This technology has myriad capabilities, including optimizing and automating seed planting distance and automated soil testing.
 However, this makes the equipment very expensive, and some farmers will argue that the return on these ‘smart farming’ capabilities is not worth the expense.

 The global population is increasing.
 As people inhabit more land, the land available for farming is decreasing.
 This, therefore, drives up the price of the property.
 While this may also increase agricultural products' prices, it also means higher landowners and farmers' expenses.

 Con: Politics Plays a Role

 Trade wars can directly affect farms and other sectors of the agriculture industry.
 For example, the U.S. International Trade Administration reported that American agricultural exports to China fell from $15.8 billion in 2017 to $5.9 billion in 2018.
 This is directly affected by the U.S.’s so-called trade war with China.
 You may want to consider who purchases the product that a farm produces before investing in it to mitigate your risk.